EvoEdit: Evolving Null-space Alignment for Robust and Efficient Knowledge Editing: Conclusion

 \section{Conclusion}

-In this work, we introduce \methodname, an approach to model editing that leverages the null space of models to systematically enable scalable continual model editing.
-By first identifying the potential issues raised by fixed null-space projectors used in some previous methods, we design a new approach that sequentially aligns each sequential edit in order to mitigate interference.
-Additionally, we introduce a numerically stable approach to significantly reduce the complexity of model editing, from a cubic time complexity to quadratic with respect to the model input dimension, all of which are supported both theoretically and empirically.
-Experiments on a number of popular contemporary LLMs such as \texttt{Llama} and \texttt{Qwen} validate our hypotheses on multiple benchmarks for model editing, demonstrating equivalent or stronger performance across a number of relevant metrics while also showing significant speedups in runtime.
+We propose \methodname, a scalable model editing method that exploits the model’s null space to enable continual edits.
+By addressing the limitations of fixed null-space projectors in prior work, \methodname{} mitigates interference.
+We further provide a numerically stable formulation that reduces editing complexity from cubic to quadratic in the input dimension.
+Experiments on modern LLMs such as \texttt{Llama} and \texttt{Qwen} validate our theory, showing improved editing performance across benchmarks while achieving substantial runtime speedups.